George David Birkhoff: Service

-Vice-president of the American Mathematical Society, 1919.

-President of the American Mathematical Society, 1925–1926.

-Editor of Transactions of the American Mathematical Society, 1920–1924.
+During his membership in the American Mathematical Society, Birkhoff served multiple positions in the organization.
+In 1919, he served as vice president of the society.
+He was editor of Transactions of the American Mathematical Society from 1920 to 1924.

+From 1925 to 1926, he was President of the American Mathematical Society.
+During his tenure as president of the society, Birkhoff sought to create a lectureship program to travel the United States to promote mathematics.
+In 1926, he travelled Europe to serve as an unofficial representative of the Rockefeller Foundation's International Education Board.
+During his time in Europe, Birkhoff attempted to create links between American and French institutions, especially due to his affection for Paris.

+In 1937, he served as president of the American Association for the Advancement of Science, a rare occurrence for mathematicians and was proof of his respect amongst the scientific community.

 Work

 In 1912, attempting to solve the four color problem, Birkhoff introduced the chromatic polynomial.
 Even though this line of attack did not prove fruitful, the polynomial itself became an important object of study in algebraic graph theory.

-In 1913, he proved Poincaré's "Last Geometric Theorem," a special case of the three-body problem, a result that made him world-famous.
-In 1927, he published his Dynamical Systems.
+In 1913, he proved Poincaré's "Last Geometric Theorem," a special case of the three-body problem, a result that made him world-famous and improved the international recognition of American mathematics.

+Birkhoff was also a contributor to the development of general relativity.
 He wrote on the foundations of relativity and quantum mechanics, publishing (with R. E. Langer) the monograph Relativity and Modern Physics in 1923.
 In 1923, Birkhoff also proved that the Schwarzschild geometry is the unique spherically symmetric solution of the Einstein field equations.
 A consequence is that black holes are not merely a mathematical curiosity, but could result from any spherical star having sufficient mass.
+His theorem was later used to develop the Oppenheimer–Snyder model.
+In 1927, he published his Dynamical Systems.

 Birkhoff's most durable result has been his 1931 discovery of what is now called the ergodic theorem.
 Combining insights from physics on the ergodic hypothesis with measure theory, this theorem solved, at least in principle, a fundamental problem of statistical mechanics.
 The ergodic theorem has also had repercussions for dynamics, probability theory, group theory, and functional analysis.
 He also worked on number theory, the Riemann–Hilbert problem, and the four colour problem.
 He proposed an axiomatization of Euclidean geometry different from Hilbert's (see Birkhoff's axioms); this work culminated in his text Basic Geometry (1941).

 His 1933 Aesthetic Measure proposed a mathematical theory of aesthetics.
 While writing this book, he spent a year studying the art, music and poetry of various cultures around the world.
 His 1938 Electricity as a Fluid combined his ideas on philosophy and science.
 His 1943 theory of gravitation is also puzzling since Birkhoff knew (but didn't seem to mind) that his theory allows as sources only matter which is a perfect fluid in which the speed of sound must equal the speed of light.